 - Spray down the roof.
-It’s kind of pointless to clean your gutters if the next windy day will just push a bunch of stuff off your roof and back into the gutters you just cleaned.
-This also helps to prevent stuff from getting stuck in the shingles, which can lead to ice damming and roof damage in the winter.
+Spray down your roof before cleaning your gutters to limit how much debris can be blown into them once you’re done.
+This also helps to prevent pieces of nature from getting stuck in the shingles, which can lead to ice damming and roof damage in the winter.

 - Scoop out the leaves and residual muck.
-Depending on your level of landscaping, you may want to put down a tarp or drop cloth to catch what you pull out, or have a bucket handy if you prefer.
+Depending on your level of landscaping, you may want to put down a tarp, drop cloth, or bucket to catch what you pull out.

 - Flush out the gutters and downspouts with your hose.
-This should take care of any remaining debris, and show if you have any leaks to worry about.
-If the water bubbles back up, you may have to temporarily disassemble your downspout to get out a clog.
-A plumbing snake can be handy for this!
+This should take care of any remaining debris and highlight any existing leaks.
+If the water bubbles back up, you may need to temporarily disassemble your downspout to remove a clog.
+Plumbing snakes can be quite effective for this!

 - Check for sagging metal.
-Now that the gutters are clean, this is a good time to make any necessary repairs to your gutters before winter hits.
+Now that the gutters are clean, it’s a good time to make any necessary repairs to your gutters before the next storm hits.
 You may choose to DIY these repairs, or you can hire a professional.